Teoscar Hernández Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 18th in MLB.

-- The Guardians have the 13th-ranked team ERA among all league pitching staffs (4.07).
+- The Guardians have a 4.18 team ERA that ranks 13th across all league pitching staffs.

-- Guardians pitchers combine to allow seven total home runs at a rate of one per game (to rank 14th in baseball).
+- The Guardians rank 14th in baseball in home runs allowed (eight total, one per game).

-- Civale (1-0) gets the starting nod for the Guardians, his second of the season.
+- The Guardians will look to Quantrill (0-0) in his second start this season.

-- In his most recent time out on Sunday, the right-hander tossed seven scoreless innings against the Seattle Mariners while surrendering two hits.
+- In his most recent appearance on Sunday, the righty tossed 4 2/3 innings against the Seattle Mariners, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.